Rules for using a project bank account

 - invest amounts held in a trust account for the PBA in any form of investment (except for interest earned on the accounts)

 - dissolve the PBA while subcontractor beneficiaries remain in the PBA.
-They must give the principal evidence of compliance at least 5 business days before closure.
 Read more about closing the PBA.

 Notification time frames